sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 Lyonnais](https://goo.gl/maps/xfZUEEhPQpsbb7dC8) which was a very short walk from my hotel.
 I got French Onion soup, and steak and frites.
 It was a fantastic meal, and the service was excellent as well.
 I think I like European-style service better than American-style: they leave you alone to enjoy the food.
+They also seem to pay more attention to detail.
+The plates had the name of the restaurant on one side, and I noticed the server placed the plate down so that the name was the right way up.

 {{< figure
       src="./images/steak.jpg"